 - Repainting (if you were previously allowed to redecorate)

 One of the primary aspects of moving out includes going through the inventory during the check-out process.
 This is where the landlord or agent will go through the original check-in inventory and make sure the property is in the same condition as when you moved in (bar fair wear and tear) and that all the items included with the rental are still in place (furnishings and appliances).
 The inventory will dictate whether you get your full deposit back (more on that later).

 The final part of the process with the property involves handing the keys back to the landlord or agent.
 Make sure you lock up before leaving, and all copies of the keys are returned.
 Ideally, you will return the keys in person, but sometimes landlords and agents ask that you post them through the letterbox of the property after locking up.

 The final part: getting your deposit back

 The landlord or letting agent will return your deposit once check-out is complete.
 If the property is damage free, all the keys have been returned, and the home has been professionally cleaned, you will receive the full amount of your deposit.

 If, however, the landlord feels that you’re responsible for damages, they will withhold some of the deposit.
-However, you need to agree to the cost of damages before the landlord keeps any money.
-Any disputes will be settled by the official scheme where the deposit is held, so there should be a fair outcome for all involved.
+You'll need to agree to the cost of damages before the landlord can officially keep any money and can dispute them if you believe they're unfair.
+Disputes be settled by the official scheme where the deposit is held, so there should be a fair outcome for all involved.